udexon/EMYL/E004_Measure_Singularity.md

 The weakest link in our theories is the adoption by new programmers.
 Of course the rate of adoption of new theories very much depends on how well the tutorials are written.
 This is an area which we welcome collaboration.

+Our conservative goals are to recruit 25 collaborators per quarter in 2020, achieving 100 collaborators by the end of 2020.